 One caveat to consider – make sure you understand the Chase 5/24 Rule.
 You can read more about that rule in this post.
 Basically, if you’ve opened up too many credit cards in the past 24 months, you won’t be able to snag these cards.

 What Are Our Plans For Our Southwest Companion Pass?

 Having this perk is pretty awesome – just a year ago, I’d never even thought of travel hacking as a viable money strategy.
-The way I see it, for most people who are good with money, flying anywhere should pretty much always be free.
+The way I see it, for most people who are good with money, flying anywhere can be very affordable (and free in many cases).

 Minneapolis isn’t necessarily the best place to have the Companion Pass, but it still offers a lot of direct flights that we can take advantage of for weekend trips.
 I have family that lives out in DC, so flying back home shouldn’t be a problem – and it’s something I haven’t done as much since it was a little bit cost prohibitive just to fly home for a weekend.
 That’s not the case anymore.

 I also have friends in Atlanta, which means a weekend jaunt out there shouldn’t be a problem either.
 In fact, my buddy has been bugging me to go visit him for months now, and this is something that my wife and I should be able to do now.